ray-cw/MTG-Color-Classifier/README.md

 ### The Dataset

 I have obtained a dataset of all unique cards (up to July 8) from [MTGJSON.com](https://mtgjson.com).

+### Writeup

+If you are interested in learning more behind the process that went into this project, I encourage you to checkout my full write up at [my website](https://ray-cw.github.io).

+### Demo

+A demo of how my model works can be accessed at [this link](https://ray-cw-mtg-color-classifier-app-i4ciqj.streamlitapp.com/) so please check it out if you are curious.